TheHaeckelSociety/Athenia-api/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.37.0

+Nice and simple one!
+This version simply allows for users to load the `organizationManagers` relation on the me request.
+To complete this update simply copy over the line 48 of the file `code/app/Http/Core/Requests/User/MeRequest.php`.

 ## 0.36.0

 New membership plan rate admin endpoint!
 To finish this update copy over the following paths.